kbjr/node-sechash/readme.md

 ###### iterations

-One method used by sechash to make hashes more secure is (key stretching)[http://en.wikipedia.org/wiki/Key_stretching], or iterating over a hash multiple times with the expressed purpose of slowing down the hashing process.
+One method used by sechash to make hashes more secure is [key stretching](http://en.wikipedia.org/wiki/Key_stretching), or iterating over a hash multiple times with the expressed purpose of slowing down the hashing process.
 This value is the number of times to hash the given string.
 The default used is `2000`.

 ###### salt

-Another method used by sechash is called (salt)[http://en.wikipedia.org/wiki/Salt_(cryptography)].
+Another method used by sechash is called [salt](http://en.wikipedia.org/wiki/Salt_(cryptography)).
 By default, sechash will randomly generate some salt to use, but you can provide this value to specify the salt string.

 ###### intervalLength